GreenMountainPower/spring-cloud-netflix-microservices/README.md

 		</dependency>
 ```

 and `@EnableFeignClients` annotation is added to the Spring configuration class above.
-An interace is created in `bus-service-client` module which is used to invoke the a service in `train-service-client`, like so:
+An interface is created in `bus-service-client` module which is used to invoke the a service in `train-service-client`, like so:

 ```bash
 @FeignClient("train-service-client")